 Three days later it was all gone.
 Hope and promise permanently on hold reduced to a lifetime `what if’ and `I wonder’.
 Tournament brackets were akin to a house where somebody went for the morning paper with breakfast still on the table and never returned and sit there today half filled an almost eerie testament to never to be completed.
 A Twilight Zone time stands still episode.

-Hopes and dreams gave way to masks and elbow bumps, social distancing and hand sanitizer.
-Not to mention fear, anger, on-line learning and stay-at-home workers.
+Hopes and dreams gave way to masks and elbow bumps, social distancing, and hand sanitizer.
+Not to mention fear, anger, on-line learning, and stay-at-home workers.
 The coronavirus bullied its way in and our world changed on Mar.
-13. Schools closed, sports were cancelled on all levels, businesses shut their doors, stay-at-home became the mantra and practice.
+13. Schools closed, sports were canceled on all levels, businesses shut their doors, stay-at-home became the mantra and practice.

 So where are we a little more than five months later?
 In the big picture better.
 We have seen the return of professional sports with major adaptations like no fans and playing in bubbles.
 Some recreational leagues got going this summer.
 Schools are going to try to give it a go under vastly different conditions.
 Businesses have slowly reopened.
 Steps forward, sometimes with two steps back.
 But, steps nevertheless.

 As for the high school athlete?
 Who knows.
 They have been given an erratic set of signals that seems to change daily.
 The CIAC says go, the state Department of Public Health says, “Whoa, let’s talk about this.”
 The immediate future is shrouded in agency smog still to be settled.

 After being suspended Aug.
 17, summer conditioning was reinstated Sunday night.
 But there is no idea if there will be a season or if it will be pushed to next year.
 It is a decision fraught with no answer and no right answer when the state and CIAC poohbahs get together and come to an agreement.